GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/components/message.md

 ## Basic Customizations

-In case your application only requires minimal changes to the message view, you can easily change the styling of the message subviews by replacing them with custom views, or do simple layout changes by customizing the message layout options resolver.
+In case your application only requires minimal changes to the message view, the SDK makes it easy to apply these changes without much code.

 ### Changing the Bubble View

-As an example of a styling change of the `ChatMessageContentView`, we will replace the bubble view with a custom one.
+If you need to customize just one component of the message view, you can easily do it by replacing one of its components with your custom subclass.
+As an example of how to customize one of the components from the `ChatMessageContentView` we will replace the bubble view with a custom squared bubble view.

 ```swift
 class CustomMessageSquaredBubbleView: ChatMessageBubbleView {